(Updated on June 27, 2018: Now with 10 analyzers.)

 Flow technologies supported include NetFlow, IPFIX, J-Flow, NetStream, and several others.
 The tool leverages advanced features of Cisco devices, including support for adjusting the traffic shaping and QoS policies on your network.

-The ManageEngine Netflow Analyzer provides a range of capabilities for managing complex networks making heavy use of NetFlow.
+The ManageEngine NetFlow Analyzer provides a range of capabilities for managing complex networks making heavy use of NetFlow.
 The free version allows unlimited monitoring for 30 days, but then reverts to monitoring only two interfaces.
-ManageEngine has a variety of related products to expand beyond NetFlow traffic oriented analysis into a full network management suite.
+ManageEngine has a variety of related products to expand beyond NetFlow traffic-oriented analysis into a full network management suite.

-4. Nprobe and ntopng
+6. Nprobe and ntopng

 ntopng is an open-source web-based traffic analysis tool that does passive network monitoring based on flow data and statistics extracted from observed traffic. ntopng does the packet capture itself; to receive flow data it depends on nProbe, a NetFlow/IPFIX exporter/collector.
 Flow protocols include NetFlow v9, IPFIX, and NetFlow-lite.

-The flow display shows application protocols (eg Facebook, YouTube), and can list latencies and TCP statistics (eg packet loss). ntopng can show observed hosts on a map via geolocation.
-You can set alerts on hosts based on many criteria; an alert shows up as an icon in the user interface.
+The flow display shows application protocols (e.g. Facebook, YouTube).
+Latencies and TCP statistics (e.g. packet loss) are displayed.
+Observed hosts/IP addresses can be displayed on a map via geolocation.
+Alerts can be set on hosts based on many criteria, and will show up as an icon in the user interface.

 The professional version can save and display historical application usage statistics, do active monitoring via SNMP, generate custom traffic reports, and several other additional features.